Here is a look at the life of Pakistan’s former Prime Minister Nawaz Sharif.

 June 5, 2013 - Is elected prime minister of Pakistan.

 August 30, 2014 - Sharif announces in a statement that he will not resign.
-He has vowed to remain on the job in spite of violent demonstrations.
-The protesters accuse him of rigging last year's elections that allowed his party -- the Pakistani Muslim League Nawaz -- to take power.
+He has vowed to remain on the job despite violent demonstrations.
+The protesters have accused him of rigging last year’s elections that allowed his party to take power.

 December 16, 2014 - Sharif lifts the 2008 moratorium on the death penalty after the Taliban attack a school, killing 145 people, most of them children.
 He also announces “that the distinction between good and bad Taliban will not be continued at any level.”